openshift/origin/examples/sample-app/README.md

 OpenShift 3 Application Lifecycle Sample
 ========================================

-This is a set of configuration files and scripts which work with Openshift 3 to create a new application and perform application builds.
+This is a set of configuration files and scripts which work with OpenShift 3 to create a new application and perform application builds.

 This example assumes you have successfully built the `openshift` binary executable and have Docker installed/working.
 See https://github.com/openshift/origin/blob/master/CONTRIBUTING.adoc.